Trilith Studios: History

 The Pinewood Group announced in April 2013 that its first film production facility in the United States, Pinewood Atlanta Studios, would be located south of Atlanta at a complex consisting of 280 ha in Fayette County, Georgia.
 The studio was a joint venture between Pinewood and River's Rock LLC, an independently managed trust of the Cathy family, founders of the Chick-fil-A fast-food chain.
+One of the earliest studios was built from an old airplane hangar owned by Dan Cathy.
 Pinewood Atlanta would feature at least five sound stages.
 The Pinewood Group was attracted to Georgia for the studio because of the state's film tax credit.

 The first production to film at the studio was Marvel Studios' film Ant-Man (2015), which began in September 2014.
+Marvel primarily shot their films at the facility for nearly a decade until 2025, where they changed their primary filming location to London.
+Notable Marvel films that were shot in the facility include Captain America: Civil War (2016), Spider-Man: Homecoming (2017), Black Panther (2018), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Spider-Man: No Way Home (2021).
 In August 2019, Pinewood sold their shares of Pinewood Atlanta to River's Rock LLC, with Frank Patterson expected to remain to run the studio.

 In October 2020, the studio was renamed Trilith Studios.
-Trilith was chosen as the studio's name as "a nod to our U.K. heritage” according to Patterson; its name originated from trilithon, an architectural term referring a structure consisting of two large vertical stones supporting a third stone laid horizontally across the top such as the structures in Stonehenge.
+Trilith was chosen as the studio's name as "a nod to our U.K. heritage” according to Patterson; its name originated from trilithon, an architectural term referring to a structure consisting of two large vertical stones supporting a third stone laid horizontally across the top such as the structures in Stonehenge.
 In November 2021, it was announced that Trilith, in collaboration with NEP Virtual Studios, would open the virtual production volume Prysm Stage facility in early 2022.

 In August 2022, Trilith filed a proposal to add an additional 4.7 million sq. ft. of studio, production, office, warehouse, retail, and residential space south of the existing property by 2032.
+Since 2022, the 168 Film Project was held at the Trilith Town Stage.
+In August 2025, The Wall Street Journal reported that Trilith was "largely empty" given the rising production costs in Georgia, leading many production companies, including Marvel Studios, to chose to film projects elsewhere such as the United Kingdom where it was cheaper to shoot.
+Trilith Chief Executive Frank Patterson called the decrease in production "cyclical" believing a "new normal" would settle in by 2027.
+Patterson also stated Trilith was investing in startups that would make content exclusively at the studio.